Montana Natural Heritage Program

 iNaturalist overview image

-iNaturalist is a widely used global platform that allows people to report observations of any species with either photos or sound files.
-The application has algorithms that suggest species identifications that the user can accept or suggest their own identification.
-Others in the iNaturalist community, including global experts for particular species groups, can then verify the species identity or suggest a new identification.
-There are numerous projects in iNaturalist that users can contribute to.
-Please use and share the following resources on how to use iNaturalist:
+iNaturalist is a widely used global platform that allows users to report observations of any species using photos or sound recordings.
+The application includes algorithms that suggest species identifications, which users can accept or provide their own identification.
+Members of the iNaturalist community, including global experts for specific species groups, can then verify or refine these identifications.
+The following resources were created to help users get started with iNaturalist:

 eBird